thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 As a gateway developer, you are able to fork and add custom transformers using following [interface](https://github.com/thingsboard/thingsboard-gateway/blob/release-1.2/src/main/java/org/thingsboard/gateway/extensions/sigfox/conf/mapping/DataValueTransformer.java).
 Feel free to submit PRs with your custom transformer implementations if you believe that they may be useful for the ThingsBoard community.

+## Step 11.
+Connect to Modbus slave

+Modbus Extension configuration is covered on the corresponding [extension page](/docs/iot-gateway/modbus/).

 ## Next steps